MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/define-alternate-keys-reference-records.md

 ### Unicode characters in key value

-If the data within a field that is used in an alternate key will contain one of the following characters `<`,`>`,`*`,`%`,`&`,`:`,`/`,`\\` then update or upsert (PATCH) actions will not work.
+If the data within a column that is used in an alternate key will contain one of the following characters `<`,`>`,`*`,`%`,`&`,`:`,`/`,`\\` then update or upsert (PATCH) actions will not work.

-If you only need uniqueness then this approach will work, but if you need to use these keys as part of data integration then it is best to create the key on fields that won't have data with these characters.
+If you only need uniqueness then this approach will work, but if you need to use these keys as part of data integration then it is best to create the key on columns that won't have data with these characters.

 ## Track the status of the creation of the alternate key

-When an alternate key is created it will initiate a system job to create indexes on the database tables to enforce unique constraints on the fields used by the alternate key.
+When an alternate key is created it will initiate a system job to create indexes on the database tables to enforce unique constraints on the columns used by the alternate key.
 The alternate key will not be in effect until these indexes are created.
 Creating these indexes may take some time depending on the amount of data in the system.

 The status of the system job determines the state of the alternate key.
 The alternate key can have the following states:
 - **Pending**